WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Abstract

 \section{Abstract}

-In the rapidly evolving landscape of \gls*{nlp} and text generation, the emergence of \gls*{rag} presents a promising avenue for improving the quality and reliability of generated text by leveraging information retrieved from user specified database.
-Benchmarking is essential to evaluate and compare the performance of the different \gls*{rag} configurations in terms of \emph{retriever} and \emph{generator}, providing insights into their effectiveness, scalability, and suitability for the specific domain and applications.
+Wind energy project assessments present significant challenges for decision-makers, who must navigate and synthesize hundreds of pages of environmental and scientific documentation.
+These documents often span different regions and project scales, covering multiple domains of expertise.
+This process traditionally demands immense time and specialized knowledge from decision-makers.
+The advent of \gls*{llm}s and \gls*{rag} approaches offer a transformative solution, enabling rapid, accurate cross-document information retrieval and synthesis.
+As the landscape of \gls*{nlp} and text generation continues to evolve, benchmarking becomes essential to evaluate and compare the performance of different \gls*{rag}-based \gls*{llm}s.
 In this paper, we present a comprehensive framework to generate a domain relevant \gls*{rag} benchmark.
 Our framework is based on automatic question-answer generation with Human (domain experts)-AI (\gls*{llm}) teaming.
-As a case study, we demonstrate the framework by introducing WeQA, a first-of-its-kind benchmark on the wind energy domain which comprises of multiple scientific documents/reports related to environmental impact of wind energy projects.
-Our framework systematically evaluates RAG performance using diverse metrics and multiple question types with varying complexity level.
-We also demonstrate the performance of different models on our benchmark.
+As a case study, we demonstrate the framework by introducing WeQA, a first-of-its-kind benchmark on the wind energy domain which comprises of multiple scientific documents/reports related to environmental aspects of wind energy projects.
+Our framework systematically evaluates RAG performance using diverse metrics and multiple question types with varying complexity level, providing a foundation for rigorous assessment of \gls*{rag}-based systems in complex scientific domains and enabling researchers to identify areas for improvement in domain-specific applications.